-Optimize your website content and SEO with keywords potential customers will use to conduct searches relevant to your company.
-Refer to your stats on Google Analytics, and/or use any of the many online tools to see what keywords visitors are using to find products and services such as yours.
+Optimize your website content and SEO with keywords potential customers use to conduct searches relevant to your company.
+Refer to your stats on Google Analytics and use many online tools to see what keywords visitors are using to find products and services such as yours.

-Develop a consistent social media content strategy to ensure that your brand appears active, responsive, and knowledgable about your industry and the current situation.
+Develop a consistent social media content strategy to ensure that your brand appears active, responsive, and knowledgeable about your industry and the current situation.

 Solicit product reviews from current customers.
 Have them posted on your social media sites and various review sites.

 If you blog, implement a strong blogging strategy.
-Develop content that addresses your customers’ concerns while providing you with endless ideas for social media posts and email marketing newsletters.
+Develop content that addresses your customers’ concerns while providing endless ideas for social media posts and email marketing newsletters.

 Don’t overlook email marketing.
-It historically offers a $38 – $1 return in investment.
-Your emails can even be fully automated through drip and trigger campaigns making sure that you appear at the top of your customer’s inboxes.
+It historically offers a $38 – $1 return on investment.
+Your emails can even be fully automated through drip and trigger campaigns, making sure that you appear at the top of your customer’s inboxes.

 Paid Social Media/Paid Search Ads

-A great compliment to your Email Marketing efforts as well as an effective way to target specific demographic groups — by location, age, interests, and much more.
+A great compliment to your Email Marketing efforts and an effective way to target specific demographic groups — by location, age, interests, and much more.

 Working the ZMOT 2: Distributing the Right Kind of Content

-During this time of crisis, marketers need to be sensitive about the type of content they are distributing.
-Rather than focus purely on sales or fluff, building trust and awareness should be your long term strategy.
+During this crisis, marketers need to be sensitive about the type of content they are distributing.
+Rather than focus purely on sales or fluff, building trust and awareness should be your long-term strategy.

 Content That Answers Questions

 Consumers go online to find answers to their questions or concerns about a product or service.
-By now you should be able to anticipate the type of questions your customers would ask.
-Every piece of content you post should answer those questions.
-If it’s not, it’s the aforementioned fluff, and you shouldn’t waste the visitor’s time on it.
+By now, you should anticipate the type of questions your customers would ask.
+Therefore, every piece of content you post should answer those questions.
+If it’s not, it’s the fluff, as mentioned earlier, and you shouldn’t waste the visitor’s time on it.

-If your posts and/or articles answer those questions, the Consumer might not even need to search any further.
+If your posts or articles answer those questions, the Consumer might not even need to further search.
 You may have just become a trustworthy partner.

 Content That Educates

-If a consumer is not yet ready to buy, sales-oriented material, or even an innocent demo offer, can quickly become an annoyance.
-However, if they don’t want to buy now, that doesn’t mean they won’t want to buy in the future.
+If a consumer is not ready to buy sales-oriented material or even an innocent demo offer, it can quickly become an annoyance.
+However, if they don’t want to buy now, that doesn’t mean they won’t want to believe in the future.

 If that’s the case, you need to nurture your leads with educational content.
-Information about your industry, your company, product updates, or items of general interest.
-This way you become a trusted resource and when they’re ready to buy, you’re the company they’ll think of first.
+Information about your industry, company, product updates, or items of general interest.
+This way, you become a trusted resource, and when they’re ready to buy, you’re the company they’ll think of first.

 Content That Inspires

-During this time of crisis, consumers may be looking for more than just the latest gadget, trinket, or kitty pix.
+During this crisis, consumers may be looking for more than just the latest gadget, trinket, or kitty pix.
 They are looking for reassurance.
 They are looking for businesses that will help them get through this.
-Let them know that you’re aware of what’s going on in the world, that they have concerns that go beyond your business.
+Let them know that you’re aware of what’s going on in the world that they have concerns that go beyond your business.